Vehicle Safety Board

 - assesses the fleet inventory and the permitted and proposed uses of that inventory for liability and safety purposes;

 - conducts regular meetings to review and determine accident accountability, hears appeals regarding automatic restriction or elimination of student/employee driving eligibility based on accrual of accidents or incidents; and

 - provides recommendations for additional driver training or other actions to reduce liability risk in the operation of University vehicles statewide.

 The VSB sets and maintains driving eligibility standards for employees/students driving on behalf of the University.
 The VSB may permanently restrict or eliminate a driver’s eligibility to operate a University road licensed vehicle.
 At its sole discretion, the VSB hears appeals on individual cases and may modify or waive restriction or elimination of driver eligibility.

-The Traffic Accident Review Board is composed of a minimum of five (5) members.
-These members will provide representation from the following areas:
+The VSB is composed of a minimum of five (5) members.
+These members provide representation for the following areas.

-The Assistant Director of PTS-Fleet may add other members to the Board as needed.
-Additional details on Board Operations are available at Fleet Services.
+Additional details on VSB Operations are available at Fleet Services.